darkskyapp/translations/README.md

 ### Install Node

 You will need to have [Node.JS][3] installed.
-You can check to see whether you its installed by running:
+You can check to see whether it is installed by running:

     $ node -v
     v0.10.26

-If it gives an error message (or a version below 0.10), you should install it from the Node.JS website and try again.
+If the command gives an error message (or a version below 0.10), you should install Node from the Node.JS website and try again.

 ### Install Dependencies